 Where are you located?

-We serve victims statewide; our three offices are located in Columbia, Spartanburg, and Beaufort.
+We serve victims statewide; our offices are located in Columbia and Spartanburg.

 How can I refer someone for services?

 If you know someone who could benefit from our services, refer them to our intake line (803) 509-6552 or our online intake form.

 If you are in immediate danger, please call 911.
 If you are currently experiencing domestic violence and need help getting to safety, we strongly recommend calling the Domestic Violence Hotline at 1-800-799-7233.
 In addition, SCVAN provides emergency housing and financial services.
 The following safety planning information may be helpful.

 Do you offer emergency services?

 If you are in immediate danger, please call 911.

 How do I get emergency housing?

 ONLY Victim Service Providers can request these funds from the Emergency Fund on behalf of a South Carolina crime victim.
 See our Emergency Fund page for more details.